jeftegoes/AwsOverview/Database/Amazon Keyspaces.md

 - Apache Cassandra is an open-source NoSQL distributed database.
 - A managed Apache Cassandra-compatible database service.
 - Serverless, Scalable, highly available, fully managed by AWS.
-- Automatically scale tables up/down based on the application’s traffic.
+- Automatically scale tables up/down based on the application's traffic.
 - Tables are replicated 3 times across multiple AZ.
 - Using the Cassandra Query Language (CQL).
 - Single-digit millisecond latency at any scale, 1000s of requests per second.